obspy/obspy/trunk/misc/tutorial/source/tutorial/waveform_plotting_tutorial.rst

 Color Options
 -------------

-Colors can be specified as defined in the :py:mod:`matplotlib.colors` documentation.
+Colors can be specified as defined in the :mod:`matplotlib.colors` documentation.

 Short Version: For all color values, you can either use: